willisk/GTN_Robustness_Tests/README.md

 --------

-For this test, a blur filter is applied to the input via convolution with a Gaussian kernel with standard deviation of $\beta$.
+For this test, a blur filter is applied to the input via convolution with a Gaussian kernel with standard deviation of beta.

 ![Blur formula](seminar/markdown/blur_formula.png)